Hilly12/video-annotater/README.md

     * [Optional] `alignedWords` - Timestamps indicating the beginning and end of each word in the transcript
 * Pass the object to `Video` in `App.js`

-N.B.
 To pass links to files they must be imported in `VideoData.js`